 - Recognized as Minnesota State Bar Association North Star Lawyer for pro-bono service (2012, 2013, 2014, 2015, 2017)

-- Named a “Rising Star” and a “Super Lawyer” by Minnesota Journal of Law & Politics
+- Named a “Rising Star” and “Super Lawyer” by Minnesota Journal of Law & Politics in 1999

 - Led teams that received the Volunteer Award, The Advocates for Human Rights (1998 and 2004)